How To Calculate Power Consumption On Set

 It’s important to try and gauge how much electricity you will use over time when considering your requirements.

 A kettle typically draws 3kW but only needs 5 minutes to boil water for a few cuppas.
-So only the 5kW Voltstack and the Instagrid ONE max will give you enough power output to actually use a kettle.
+So the Instagrid ONE max, the Goat and the Wattman will all give you enough power output to actually use a kettle.
 Using a bit of maths, we can see how many times that kettle can be boiled.

 2.1kWh Instagrid One Max / 3kW = 42 minutes, which means that if the kettle were used constantly you could boil it 8 times.